 If you are using Microsoft Teams to meet with others who are working remotely, you may not realize that you have seven choices when it comes to how you will present your PowerPoint slides to the group (I added two options I discovered after the article was first published).
 In this article I will share more details on these seven options and you will get a link to that option in my video that shows you what your audience will see.
 In this article I am using the Teams app in Windows 10.
 The seven options are:

 - Share your entire screen/desktop

 - Share the editing window with a clean look

 - Run the Slide Show in a window and share that window

 - Use the PowerPoint sharing option in Teams

-- Use Presenter View preview to show the audience your slides while you see Presenter View
+- Use Presenter View to show the audience your slides while you see Presenter View

 Option 1: Share your entire screen/desktop